eki-Shalll/Tongji-STSS-Map/README.md

 - **B/H ratio (front)**: 0.2
 - **Shooting Mode**: Time Interval

-**Note**: The base-to-height ratio (B/H) for both front and side is set to 0.2 because the task involves UAVs with equal exposure times,

-This explanation should help clarify the reasoning behind the base-to-height ratio settings.

 ### Intended Use
 This dataset can be used for:
 - Benchmarking real-time aerial mapping systems